davefol/davefol.github.io/_projects/poker_range_trainer.md

 re-raise, 3-bet, 4-bet, limp behind (there are a surprisingly large number of actions you can take before any community cards are shown), is complicated and depends on many dynamic factors, a rough set of hands, or range, can be usefull when getting your bearings.

 The Range Trainer app is meant to ease the process.
-I started it as an alternative to filling up an anki deck with tons of notes.
+I started it as an alternative to filling up an [Anki](https://apps.ankiweb.net/) deck with tons of notes.
 It employs spaced repetition and a custon range editor.
 I've started to add more questions, primarily based on odds calculation into the mix.
 I hope to eventually build out an entire virtual table, where different poker sitations are rapidly presented as a way to train seriously away from the table.